dguyhasnoname/k8s-cluster-checker/README.md

     - requests
     - futures
     - packaging
+    - xlsxwriter

 2. `pip3` needs to be installed to get above packages. `pip` is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4.
 You need to install above packages with command:

     ```
     pip3 install <package-name>
     ```

+A docker image is available on [dockerhub](https://hub.docker.com/repository/docker/dguyhasnoname/k8s-cluster-checker) with all the dependencies installed.
+Follow this readme for docker image instructions.

 3. KUBECONFIG for the cluster needs to be exported as env.
 It is read by k8s-cluster-checker scripts to connect to the cluster.